Musique

 and melodic tracks device the listeners into dreams while listening

-of "Pearls" or the urgent soprano voices, the harps and
+chimes, of "Les Perles" or the urgent soprano voices,

-the string players of "Symbiose".
-It is a very special
+the harps and the string players of "Symbiose".
+It is

-sound of classical music, created by an extraordinary composer.
+a very special sound of classical music, created by an extraordinary

 “[...]
 La musica di Blenner penetra così la persona